OceanNetworksCanada/Barkley-Sound-datalabs/README.md

 This repository contains two top-level folders:

-instructor-version/
+complete-version/

 participant-version/

 The participant folder contains the entire project, including notebooks, helper files, and image assets.
-The instructor folder contains the instructor version of the core notebooks— these are effectively the answer key.
+The instructor folder contains the complete version of the core notebooks— these versions are effectively the answer key to the notebooks in the participant section.

 Notebook Order